alexgolec/tda-api/docs/order-builder.rst

 Order legs are where the actual assets being bought or sold are specified.
 For simple equity or single-options orders, there is just one leg.
-However, for complex multi-leg options trades, there can be any number of legs.
+However, for complex multi-leg options trades, there can be more than one leg.

 Note that order legs often do not execute all at once.
 Order legs can be executed over the specified :class:`~tda.orders.common.Duration` of the order.